 Since the PR giant Edelman and Technorati are working together they are both trying to become an industry reference for statistics on the blogosphere.
-Of course this is free publicity for both and in plus they can sell the data for good money to their customers.
+Of course this is free publicity for both and in plus they can sell the data to their customers.
 The question is how reliable is Technorati’s data?
 How serious is that business?
-Have a look:

 Japanese, the most active blogging language?
-Really?
-Are all the “gomiburoggu” (fake blogs) part of that statistic?
+Are the fake blogs—the so called “gomiburoggu”—part of that statistic?
+(A disproportionally high number of Japanese blogs are fake SEO-vessels).
 How is that data handled and sold and why has no one asked these questions before?
-Insiders know that most Japanese blogs are fake (to trick Google).

-First of all: Technorati is not as important as they want us to believe.
-A big number of bloggers don’t use Technorati and thus the data that they deliver is all but complete and often just plain wrong.
-Why do we know that?
+Technorati doesn’t have a wide enough acceptance to make such a claim.
+A large number of bloggers doesn’t use Technorati and thus the data that they deliver is incomplete and often just plain wrong.
+How do we know that?

 Edelman and Technorati tried to bring the big European bloggers and the big European corporations at a roundtable and discuss matters of the blogosphere with them.
 As it turned out it was less a roundtable than a self PR for Technorati and Edelman.
 The one French guy I spoke to described the event as a mere disaster.
-In Germany it was commonly described as ludicrous (watch the Painful video if you have the nerve):
+In Germany it was described as plain ludicrous.

 - It was announced as a meeting of bloggers and industrials.
-In Germany only two representatives from the industry showed up
+In Germany two representatives from the industry showed up.

 - Instead of discussing (they called it round table) the attendants had to listen to a one hour presentation.
 But as bad comes to worse: